nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User requests to list students
-2. AddressBook shows a list of persons
+2. AddressBook shows a list of students
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific students in the list
-4. AddressBook deletes the person
+4. AddressBook deletes the students

     Use case ends.